amphora-engine/amphora-docs/Writerside/topics/Drawing-Sprites.md

 ### Description of Parameters {id="params_create_sprite"}

 - The `image_name` parameter is the name of the image resource specified in `Resources.txt`.
-The `AmphoraImage` does not contain any texture data itself, it uses the image supplied here and draws portions of it based on the coordinates specified in a frameset.
+The `Amphora::Sprite` does not contain any texture data itself, it uses the image supplied here and draws portions of it based on the coordinates specified in a frameset.
-- The `x` and `y` parameters determine the initial position of the `AmphoraImage`.
+- The `x` and `y` parameters determine the initial position of the `Amphora::Sprite`.
 This will be the upper left corner.
 If `stationary` is true, these values will be the distance from the window/screen edge to the image, with positive x and y values starting from the left and top edges, and negative x and y values starting from the right and bottom edges.
 - The `scale` parameter is used to scale the image drawn.